Mercosur splits dampen EU outlook for trade deal as window narrows | Politics

 Mercosur splits dampen EU outlook for trade deal as window narrows

-A spokesperson for Brazil's foreign ministry said a Mercosur meeting this week in Brasilia "will serve to clarify the latest details of the common position" and will be followed by a video conference with European negotiators.
+A spokesperson for Brazil's foreign ministry said a Mercosur meeting this week "will serve to clarify the latest details of the common position" and European negotiators would travel to Brasilia next week for a round of "negotiations on the texts."
 As president pro tempore of Mercosur since July, Lula has pushed back against more open government procurement in both blocs, as provided for in the trade deal negotiated under his predecessor after nearly two decades of discussions.

 Splits within South American trade bloc Mercosur have dampened hopes in the European Union of a trade deal, which could fall apart if it does not get done by the end of the year, diplomats and members of the European Parliament told Reuters.
 Two of Mercosur's four countries have yet to reply to an addendum in which Brussels included environmental safeguards to address reservations by many EU member states, diplomats said.

 EU negotiators have been waiting for a reply since March.
 Many had hoped for a swift conclusion to the trade deal under President Luiz Inacio Lula da Silva, who overhauled Brazil's environmental policies to protect the Amazon rainforest since taking office this year.
 But that hope has since fizzled.
-"It has deflated like a balloon," said Austrian MEP Thomas Waitz after a recent visit to Brazil.
+"It has deflated like a balloon," said Austrian MEP Thomas Waitz, a critic of the agreement, who recently visited Brazil.
 He said Lula's comments on the Russian invasion of Ukraine, blaming both sides for the war, have contributed to Europeans' disenchantment.

 "That caused much disappointment and reduced the excitement and the hopes for a quick finalization of the trade agreement with Mercosur," Waitz said in an interview.
-A spokesperson for Brazil's foreign ministry said a Mercosur meeting this week in Brasilia "will serve to clarify the latest details of the common position" and will be followed by a video conference with European negotiators.
+A spokesperson for Brazil's foreign ministry said a Mercosur meeting this week "will serve to clarify the latest details of the common position" and European negotiators would travel to Brasilia next week for a round of "negotiations on the texts."

 As president pro tempore of Mercosur since July, Lula has pushed back against more open government procurement in both blocs, as provided for in the trade deal negotiated under his predecessor after nearly two decades of discussions.
 Even Lula has recognized publicly that patience is wearing thin with the talks over the accord, which has been on hold since 2019 due to European environmental concerns.